Tips for Moving With Your Pets

 Before the Move

 One of the top reasons people give up their dogs and cats is due to a move, according to a study by the National Council on Pet Population Study and Policy.
-Firstly, be sure your new home allows pets, and then think about your specific pet’s needs, such as a yard, minimal stairs (depending on your pet’s physical needs or abilities), a safe neighborhood and places for cats to perch, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
+You’ll want to be sure your new home allows pets, and then think about your specific pet’s needs, such as a yard, minimal stairs (depending on your pet’s physical needs or abilities), a safe neighborhood and places for cats to perch, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
 “It’s also worth noting pet-friendly areas in the neighborhood, such as dog parks, shops and restaurants,” says Joan Harris, director of training and canine behavior for PAWS Chicago.
 “This is always a good indicator that the neighborhood is welcoming and open to your four-legged companion.”

-Locate pet-friendly hotels in advance.For a long-distance move, book a reservation at a pet-friendly hotel along your route.
-Some major hotel chains offer pet-friendly accommodations; a quick online search can help you find a place to stay along your route.
+For a long-distance move, American Humane recommends booking a reservation at a pet-friendly hotel along your route.
+Some major hotel chains offer pet-friendly accommodations — a quick online search can help you find a place to stay along your route.

 After the Move

 Let Your Pets Adjust One Room at a Time

 Get them off to a good start by allowing them to adjust to one room — their “home base” — which should include their favorite toys, familiar blankets, treats, water and food bowls, and a litter box for cats, the ASPCA says.
 When they seem comfortable in that space, the ASPCA suggests gradually introducing them to other rooms in the house while still keeping some doors shut.